 Login Methods

 By default, your project starts with password authentication.
-At any time, you can simply enable or disable password, passwordless, social login, or SSO options within your dashboard — no code modifications needed.
+At any time, you can simply enable or disable password, passwordless, social login, or Single Sign-On (SSO) options within your dashboard — no code modifications needed.

 Passwords